OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO: Prevent Deserialization of Domain Objects

-DO: Run the Deserialization Code with Limited Access Permissions If a deserialized hostile object tries to initiate a system processes or access a resource within the server or the host's OS, it will be denied access and a permission flag will be raised so that a system administrator is made aware of any anomalous activity on the server.
+DO: Run the Deserialization Code with Limited Access Permissions If a deserialized hostile object tries to initiate a system process or access a resource within the server or the host's OS, it will be denied access and a permission flag will be raised so that a system administrator is made aware of any anomalous activity on the server.

 More information about Insecure Deserialization can be found in the [Deserialization Cheat Sheet](Deserialization_Cheat_Sheet.md#net-csharp).